 - Job security

-Employees want higher salary companies and provide opportunities for promotion.
-When applying, they consider how much salary is offered and how promising the career opportunities in a company are.
+Employees want companies that offer higher salaries and opportunities for promotion.
+When applying, they consider the salary offered and the promising career opportunities in a company.

 In addition, employees also have an interest in job security.
 Company performance affects employee income and job security, which in turn is also determined by their performance.
 If they perform well, they may be promoted to a managerial position.